 All of these habits are toxic to your health.
 However, there are habits that aren’t known or seen as such.

 One of them is complaining.
 This is because there are many harmful effects of complaining.

 It might seem untrue, but being in a constant state of negativity and sharing it with others isn’t just uncomfortable for those around you.
 It’s also uncomfortable for you.

-Your brain functions to store information, thoughts, data, and affirmations.
+Your brain stores information, thoughts, data, and affirmations.
 Unfortunately, it doesn’t distinguish the good from the bad.
 As a result, the most repeated actions come more easily, and these are often negative.

-Being in a constant state of negativity affects the main organ of your nervous system without you noticing.
+Being in a constant state of negativity affects the main organ of your nervous system without you even noticing it.

 Your brain function is composed of multiple synapses (neural connections) that are in charge of carrying information.
 These activate the moment you have a thought or idea.
 They’re helped by an electrical pulse.

 - With the passage of time and the collection of information, your synapses get stronger.